 In this module Castro takes you through his scrum positioning techniques to produce the greatest power.
 Showing you how to build a stable set-up, work as a cohesive unit and how to make the greatest impact.
 “With the scrum it’s the small things, a small thing can change a lot.”

-Castro Scrum II: Scrum Power Posted about 6 years ago
+Castro Scrum II: Scrum Power Posted over 6 years ago

 Born in Argentina of Italian lineage, Martin Castrogiovanni has won 105 caps for the Azzurri since debuting against the All Blacks in 2002.
 A tight head prop known for his immense power and great scrummaging technique, Castro has represented Italy in 3 Rugby World Cups.
 He made an immediate impact on joining the Leicester Tigers in 2006 winning the Guinness Premiership player of the year in his debut season.
 He has acquired a cult following at Welford Road and in addition to being one of the best props in world rugby; Castro is one of the games great characters.